 Some processor details related to out-of-order execution or multiprocessor synchronization might cause the counter to seem fast or slow by up to 1000 cycles.

-Currently, MySQL works with cycle counters on x386 (Windows, Mac OS X, Linux, Solaris, and other Unix flavors), PowerPC, and IA-64.
+MySQL works with cycle counters on x386 (Windows, macOS, Linux, Solaris, and other Unix flavors), PowerPC, and IA-64.

 setup_instruments table has